We can’t wait to be back with you doing what we love best over the August Bank Holiday weekend.

 Children & Young People

 As always, there will be plenty to keep our young folkies busy.
-Our Pandemonium! and Refolkus teams are organising plenty of fun outdoor activities with open sided bell tents or gazebos if we need a bit of cover. the scorching August sun!
+Our Pandemonium! and Refolkus teams are organising plenty of fun activities!
+Most of the activities will be outside this year but the Pandemonium! area will have some open sided bell tents or gazebos if we need a bit of cover.
 And Professor Panic and his team will be with us too.
 Visit the Pandemonium! and Refolkus pages to find out more about their exciting plans.

-We’re putting together a programme of workshops including the popular Tuneworks sessions and will update this on our website in the coming months.
-We’ll use The Studio with the sides off and that will become ‘The Goldfinch’ but we may not use The Hub as it’s a very enclosed space.
-The Siskin is a new sessions and workshop tent for this year.
+Our popular Tuneworks sessions will take place in ‘The Goldfinch’ but we may not use The Hub as it’s a very enclosed space.
+The Siskin is a new sessions and workshop tent for this year in the heart of the main arena.
+We’ll be taking the sides off to create good airflow.

 Open mic & festival fringe